 The new generation of talent wants to work for a business with a mission they can get behind.
 Young employees want a culture that places value on their experiences as workers.
 It's no longer just about salary—it's about the experience.
 It's about professional and personal fulfillment.

 The truth is, you might need some help with this plan of attack.
-That's where Schedule Engine comes in: We offer Remote Assist services and phone support with live expert agents, which together can help resolve simple maintenance problems when you are tied up.
+That's where Schedule Engine comes in: We offer Remote Assist services and phone support with live, industry-trained agents, which together can help resolve simple maintenance problems when you are tied up.

 The result?
 You can prioritize your field techs for important, revenue-generating calls and ensure your employees get to put their skills to work and help evolve the home service industry.
 It's convenient for your techs and your customers —the ultimate win-win.

-Want to learn more?
+Want to learn more about how Schedule Engine can help you stand out in a competitive market?
 Reach out, we'd love to hear from you.